5 Stunning Medical Miracles That Doctors Can’t Explain

 Fight like a girl.
 That’s what 12-year-old Kali Hardig’s parents told her on Friday, July 19, 2013.

-Still, doctors at Arkansas Children’s Hospital jumped into action, pumping Kali’s body full of antifungals and antibiotics as well as a rare, unapproved German drug they got from the CDC; lowering her body’s temperature to 93 degrees and putting her in a medically induced coma in an attempt to reduce brain swelling (this is what it’s like to be in a coma); and hooking her up to a ventilator, then a dialysis machine for her failed kidneys.
-For two weeks, Kali’s medical team worked around the clock just trying to keep her alive—a complex balance of preventing low blood pressure and stopping episodes of high blood pressure that worsened brain swelling.
+Still, doctors at Arkansas Children’s Hospital jumped into action: they pumped Kali’s body full of antifungals and antibiotics as well as a rare, unapproved German drug they got from the Centers for Disease Control and Prevention (CDC); lowered her body’s temperature to 93 degrees, putting her in a medically-induced coma in an attempt to reduce brain swelling; hooked her up to a ventilator, then a dialysis machine for her failed kidneys.
+For two weeks, Kali’s medical team worked around the clock to keep her alive—balancing the complex job of preventing low blood pressure but stopping episodes of high blood pressure that worsened her brain swelling.

-Kali would be in the hospital for eight weeks, relearning the most basic of functions, like swallowing.
+Kali would be in the hospital for eight more weeks, relearning the most basic functions, like swallowing.
 But eventually, she officially became survivor number three.
-Kali is now a healthy, normal, 13-year-old girl.

 Doctors don’t know exactly why she lived.
 (A 12-year-old Florida boy, diagnosed days after Kali, received the same German medicine but didn’t survive.)
 “Number one, it was God’s grace,” Dr. Linam says.
 “Other than that, it was countless little things that went her way, countless little miracles that happened every day and made the difference between life and death.”